Case Blue

-Army Group South (Heeresgruppe Süd) of the German Army was divided into Army Groups A and B (Heeresgruppe A and B).
-Army Group A was tasked with fulfilling Operation Edelweiss by crossing the Caucasus Mountains to reach the Baku oil fields, while Army Group B protected its flanks along the Volga by fulfilling Operation Fischreiher.
+Army Group South (Heeresgruppe Süd) was divided into Army Group A and Army Group B (Heeresgruppe A and Heeresgruppe B).
+Army Group A was to fulfil Operation Edelweiss by crossing the Caucasus Mountains to reach the Baku oil fields, while Army Group B protected its flanks along the Volga by fulfilling Operation Fischreiher.
 Supported by 2,035 Luftwaffe aircraft and 1,934 tanks and assault guns, the 1,570,287-man Army Group South began the offensive on 28 June, advancing 48 kilometers on the first day and easily brushing aside the 1,715,000 Red Army troops opposite, who wrongly expected a German offensive on Moscow even after Blau commenced.
 The Soviet collapse in the south allowed the Germans to capture the western part of Voronezh on 6 July and reach and cross the Don River near Stalingrad on 26 July.
-Army Group B's approach toward Stalingrad slowed in late July and early August owing to constant counterattacks by newly deployed Red Army reserves and overstretched German supply lines.
-The Germans defeated the Soviets in the Battle of Kalach and the combat shifted to the city itself in late August.
-Nonstop Luftwaffe airstrikes, artillery fire and street-to-street combat completely destroyed the city and inflicted heavy casualties on the opposing forces.
-After three months of battle, the Germans controlled 90% of Stalingrad on 19 November.
+Army Group B's approach toward Stalingrad slowed in late July and early August owing to constant counterattacks by new Red Army reserves and overstretched German supply lines.
+The Germans defeated the Soviets in the Battle of Kalach and the Battle of Stalingrad began in late August.
+Non-stop Luftwaffe bombing, artillery-fire and street fighting destroyed the city and inflicted many casualties on the Red Army.
+After three months of battle, the Germans controlled 90 percent of Stalingrad on 19 November.

-In the south, Army Group A captured Rostov on 23 July and swept south from the Don to the Caucasus, capturing the demolished oilfields at Maikop on 9 August and Elista on 13 August near the Caspian Sea coast.
-Heavy Soviet resistance and the long distances from Axis sources of supply reduced the Axis offensive to local advances only and prevented the Germans from completing their strategic objective of capturing the main Caucasus oilfield at Baku.
-Luftwaffe bombers destroyed the oilfields at Grozny but attacks on Baku were prevented by the insufficient range of the German fighters.
+In the south, Army Group A captured Rostov-on-Don on 23 July and swept south from the Don to the Caucasus, capturing the demolished oilfields at Maikop on 9 August and Elista on 13 August near the Caspian Sea coast.
+Determined Soviet resistance and the long distances from Axis sources of supply reduced the Axis offensive to local advances only and prevented the Germans from completing their strategic objective of capturing the main Caucasian oilfield at Baku.
+Luftwaffe bombers destroyed the oilfields at Grozny but attacks on Baku were prevented by the short range of the German fighters.

-However, the Red Army defeated the Germans at Stalingrad, following Operations Uranus and Little Saturn.
-This defeat forced the Axis to retreat from the Caucasus in order to avoid getting cut off by the Red Army, which was now advancing from Stalingrad towards Rostov in order to achieve the cut-off.
+The Red Army defeated the Germans at Stalingrad, following Operation Uranus and Operation Little Saturn.
+This defeat forced the Axis to retreat from the Caucasus during the Battle of Caucasus to avoid being cut off by the Red Army, that was now advancing from Stalingrad towards Rostov.
 Only the Kuban region remained tentatively occupied by Axis troops.